What is the Iris Project?

 Ecosystem Coordinator

-Millie runs The Iris Project on a day-to-day basis, including managing the nominating partner network and the Advisory Panel, communications and recruitment for The Iris Prize.
-She is a trained Art Psychotherapist.
-Previously, Millie worked at World’s Largest Lesson, Project Everyone promoting the use of the Sustainable Development Goals in learning in over 160 countries.
+In March 2022, Millie launched The Iris Project and prize.
+She manages the team and the day-to-day running of the project, including managing the nominating partner network and facilitating the Advisory Panel and recruitment for The Iris Prize.
+She is a trained Art Psychotherapist and is currently based in London.
+Previously, Millie worked at the World’s Largest Lesson, Project Everyone, promoting using the Sustainable Development Goals in learning in over 160 countries.

 Anouk manages the social media platforms, creates content, and executes communication strategies for The Iris Project.
 Having grown up in Cambodia and studied in Canada, Anouk brings a unique global perspective to the team.
 She is passionate about human rights and the environment and is dedicated to making a positive impact through the Iris Project.